sairajm/KR_WSD/README.md

 Output:
 Outputs the cluster which has highest similarity to the context.
 This will represent the sense of the word for that context.

+Note:
+This was an academic project submitted by during my study at Arizona State University.
+Please do not copy this work or republish as your own.